COS-IT-FLOWS/COS-IT-FLOWS-Documentation/docs/index.md

 CoS-IT-FloWS has an incremental nature of development due to which not all sections of the code are equally mature and not every combination of system options has been exhaustively tested or is guaranteed to work.
 While you are more than welcome to use CoS-IT-FloWS in your own research and development undertakings, the system code comes with no guarantees, expressed or implied, as to suitability, completeness, accuracy, and any other claim you would like to make.

-If you make use of this system, please acknowledge all references appropriate to the features you used that are cited in the [CoS-IT-FloWS Documentation](https://readthedocs.org/projects/cos-it-flows-documentation/).
+If you make use of this system, please acknowledge all references appropriate to the features you used that are cited in the [References Page](./References.md).

 ## License